| Political Turmoil, Civil War and Franco Dictatorship1898 - 1975

 bombings were frequent.
 Valencia turned into the reddest spot on the map

+of Spain, with the Republican elite flocking to the capital.
 On 30 March 1939, after the fall of Catalunia and most other Republican

 territory, Valencia capitulated to Franco's forces, thus ending the war.